 Support your students with our curriculum-aligned teaching units

 Use our teaching units to help your students understand how voting works and encourage them to take part.

 We have units that align with levels 1 to 5 of the New Zealand Social Sciences Curriculum and level 5 of Te Marautanga o Aotearoa.

 Voting in the referendums

-At this year’s general election, New Zealanders were given the opportunity to vote on two referendums – one on whether the End of Life Choice Act 2019 should come into force and the other on whether the recreational use of cannabis should become legal.
+At last year’s general election, New Zealanders were given the opportunity to vote on two referendums – one on whether the End of Life Choice Act 2019 should come into force and the other on whether the recreational use of cannabis should become legal.

 Our updated teaching units include a section on what referendums are and how they work.
 However, it’s up to you to decide how to explore the issues of the referendums with your students.